lukaradulovic1/APIConsoleTest/README.md

 ## Description

-Small project for calling MS APP CENTER API to GET or POST build data for custom Xamarin app.
+Small project for calling MS APP CENTER API to GET or POST build data for custom Xamarin app using custom authentication token for user and app token aswell.
+App automatically calls GET methods, gathers branch info and for each branch calls a build, returning branch name, build id, build status and build log link to download the file.

 ## Getting Started